 However, mushrooms aren’t a necessary food source for your dog, and are often cooked in seasonings or dressings that could be unhealthy.
 Also, steer clear of raw mushrooms, as these can be difficult for your dog to digest.

 Wild mushrooms are a different matter, as some species are highly toxic.
-If you see your dog eat a wild mushroom, you should take them to the vet immediately.
-If possible, bring a sample of the mushroom so it can be identified.
+You should take your dog to the vet immediately if you see your dog eat a wild mushroom.
+If possible, bring a sample of the mushroom for identification.

 Mushrooms bought from a grocery store, such as portobello, shiitake and button mushrooms, are generally safe for your dog to eat.

 Not all dogs enjoy eating mushrooms, due to their slimy texture and unusual taste, and they certainly aren’t a necessary part of a canine diet.
 But you don’t need to worry if your dog snatches a plain, cooked mushroom from the counter or floor.

 If your dog is partial to a cooked mushroom, it’s best to slice it up before letting them eat it.
 Gulping down a whole one could present a choking hazard, particularly for small dogs.

 Mushrooms that have been cooked in sauce or seasoning could be dangerous though.

 Onion or garlic, for example, are both toxic to dogs.
 Creamy sauces could also cause an upset stomach.
 Many dogs are lactose intolerant, so they can’t properly digest dairy products.
 Eating a large quantity of high-fat dairy or butter could even lead to serious gastric conditions like pancreatitis.